 - Stir until a sticky dough forms.

-- After allowing your dough to rest for 10 minutes, roll it out into a 14x9 rectangle and spread with softened butter.
+- Roll dough out into a 14x9 rectangle and spread with softened butter.

 - Top with your brown sugar cinnamon mixture and starting at the long side, carefully roll into a log.